GoldenEye: Effects

 The film was the last one of special effects supervisor Derek Meddings, to whom it was dedicated.
 Meddings' major contribution was miniatures.
-It was also the first Bond film to use computer-generated imagery.
+It was also the first Bond film to use computer-generated imagery with effects provided by Cinesite and Moving Picture Company (MPC).
 Among the model effects are most external shots of Severnaya, the scene where Janus' train crashes into the tank, and the lake which hides the satellite dish, since the producers could not find a round lake in Puerto Rico.
 The climax in the satellite dish used scenes in Arecibo, a model built by Meddings' team and scenes shot with stuntmen in Britain.

 Stunt car coordinator Rémy Julienne described the car chase between the Aston Martin DB5 and the Ferrari F355 as between "a perfectly shaped, old and vulnerable vehicle and a racecar."
 The stunt had to be meticulously planned as the cars are vastly different.
 Nails had to be attached to the F355 tyres to make it skid, and during one take of the sliding vehicles, the two cars collided.

 The largest stunt sequence in the film was the tank chase, which took around six weeks to film, partly on location in St. Petersburg and partly on the old de Havilland runway at Leavesden.
 According to second-unit director Ian Sharp it was thought up by special effects supervisor Chris Corbould, during a pre-production meeting that lasted only ten minutes.
 Parts of the tank chase were filmed at the backlot of Leavesden, parts on location in St. Petersburg.
 The whole chase was storyboarded very carefully, said Sharp.
 A Russian T-54/T-55 tank, on loan from the East England Military Museum, was modified with the addition of fake explosive reactive armour panels.
 To avoid destroying the pavement on the city streets of St. Petersburg, the steel off-road tracks of the T-54/55 were replaced with the rubber-shoed tracks from a British Chieftain tank.
 The T-55 tank used in the film is now on permanent display at Old Buckenham Airfield, where the East England Military Museum is based.